Ethan-Stell/YT-Downloader/README.md

     - The script will ask for the YouTube video URL.
 Paste the URL and press Enter.

 The video will be downloaded to a `downloads/` directory at the location of the converter.py file. it will be in the highest resolution available.

-## Contributing

-Feel free to contribute to the project by submitting pull requests or opening issues for any suggestions or problems you find.
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

-## License

-This project is released under the [MIT License](LICENSE.md).
-See the LICENSE file for details.

-## Disclaimer

-This tool is intended for personal use, educational purposes, or for videos where you have explicit permission to download.
-Please respect copyright laws and YouTube's terms of service.
-Unauthorized downloading of copyrighted content is not supported.